 (3) Within 14 days after the completion of consultations about the establishment of the designated work groups, the licensee must, by notifying the members of the workforce, establish the designated work groups in accordance with the outcome of the consultations.

+[Clause 17 inserted by No. 13 of 2005 s.
+32.]

 18. Establishment of designated work groups at initiative of licensee

 (1) If, at any time, the licensee for a pipeline operation considers that designated work groups should be established, the licensee must enter into consultations with —